PowerA Wireless Controller for Xbox ...

 The Duracell deal wrinkle

-The reason Xbox controllers ship with AA batteries rather than a built-in rechargeable solution comes down to a reported marketing arrangement with Duracell.
-The theory, reported by GameSpot among others, is that Duracell pays Microsoft to include its batteries in the box, banking on positive brand association at the exact moment a player is about to have a fun gaming experience.
+The reason Xbox controllers ship with AA batteries rather than a built-in rechargeable solution appears to involve a marketing arrangement with Duracell.
+The arrangement allegedly involves Duracell paying Microsoft to include its batteries in the box, creating positive brand association at the exact moment a player is about to have a fun gaming experience.

-What most players miss is that this deal, if accurate, means the removable battery design is not purely a consumer-choice feature.
+What most players miss is that this deal, if it exists, means the removable battery design is not purely a consumer-choice feature.
 It also serves as a recurring advertising channel.
 Whether that arrangement contributed to the oversight that left batteries out of shipments for months is not clear.

 For now, Microsoft says all controllers going forward will include batteries again, which presumably means the Duracell arrangement resumes as normal.
 The free rechargeable kit offer remains available for those who received an empty box.
 Check out the latest gaming news for more hardware stories as they develop.
 Make sure to check out more: